-In response to concerns raised during shareholder engagement, and as part of our commitment to transparency and effective communication with our valued shareholders, we have added additional disclosure on:
+In response to concerns raised during our shareholder engagement activities, and as part of our commitment to transparency and effective communication with our valued shareholders, we enhanced the disclosure in the Compensation Discussion & Analysis section of last year's information circular.
+This year, we have continued to enhance the quality of our disclosure.